mludvig/aws-ssm-tools/README.md

 **AmazonEC2RoleforSSM** managed role in their *IAM Instance Role* and network access to `ssm.{region}.amazonaws.com` either directly or through a *https proxy*.

-Follow the detailed instructions at [**Using SSM Session Manager for interactive instance access**](https://aws.nz/best-practice/ssm-session-manager/) for details.
+Check out the [detailed instructions](https://aws.nz/best-practice/ssm-session-manager/) for more info.

 ### Install SSM-Tools *(finally! :)*